cosmos/cosmos-sdk/docs/rfc/rfc-006-handlers.md

 ## Proposal

-This proposal is around enabling modules to be compiled to an environment in which they can be used with Tinygo and/or different proving technologies.
+This proposal is around enabling modules to be compiled to an environment in which they can be used with TinyGo and/or different proving technologies.

 > Note the usage of handlers in modules is optional, modules can still use the existing design.
 This design is meant to